 Employee engagement is another buzzword tossed around in business circles these days.
 Statistics show engaged employees are more productive, which translates into more profit for the company.

 Is there crossover between these two concepts?
 Can workplace engagement actually influence customer care?
+How do you keep agents engaged while working from home?

 What Is Engagement?